EtiamNullam/Etiam-ONI-Modpack/README.md

 ![pipes.png](https://github.com/EtiamNullam/Etiam-ONI-Modpack-Previews/blob/master/MaterialColor/pipes.png)

+[AvailableMaterials.txt](https://github.com/EtiamNullam/Etiam-ONI-Modpack-Previews/blob/master/MaterialColor/AvailableMaterials.txt) - This will come in handy if you want to override custom materials.

 ### GasOverlay

 Replaces vanilla "breathable overlay" with an overlay which shows every gas in its own, easily distinguishable color.